 INTERIOR

-This Typology is for any project that is a complete interior fit-out and does not alter either the thermal envelope or the major systems of a building, including electrical, conditioning, ventilation, or water systems.
+This Typology is for any project that is a complete interior fit-out and does not alter the site, thermal envelope or the major systems of a building.
+Major systems include electrical, conditioning, ventilation, and water systems.
+Changes to lighting and ductwork are typical components of an Interior project, and they are not considered alterations of major systems.
 The base building may be newly constructed or existing, but the construction scope must encompass alteration down to the studs of at least 50% of the floors, walls, and ceilings in the project’s Project Floor Area.

 All energy- and water-consuming end uses in the area to be certified that are within the project’s control, whether or not replacement is in the project construction scope, must be included in the energy- and water-related baseline and performance calculations.